WhizUs/job-interview-task-seccomp/STORY.md

         sudo journalctl -f | grep audit

-3. Now you are able to run the exploit provided by the auditor:
+3. Run the exploit provided by the auditor:

         docker exec -it fileless /bin/bash